The Brisbane breakfast bucket list

 Brisbane’s Top Restaurants: Old-school favourites

-Dare I say the best Peking duck in all Brisbane?
+Dare we declare this the best Peking duck in all Brisbane?
 Better go and find out!
 Billy’s crispy take on this Beijing favourite tastes heavenly on its own or wrapped up in shallot crepes, followed by the restaurant’s equally famous deep-fried ice cream.

 Pack up the van and bring the whole family to Lefkas Tavern for one big, fat, Greek feast!
 Special attention must go to this restaurant’s moussaka that layers pork and beef mince with eggplant and potato stacked with creamy bechamel sauce.

-Hitting you right in the Seoul is this Korean bistro’s famous chicken tenders soaked in buttermilk and spicy mayo and sweet chilli dipping sauce.
-Chuck in some of their equally good kimchi fries and you’re good to go!
+Hitting you right in the Seoul is this Korean bistro’s famous chicken wings, available in an array of flavours, and served all-you-can-eat.
+Chuck in some of their equally good kimchi fries and you’ll be in heaven, and maybe a food coma.

 Ready to tuck into some Turk?
 Look no further than the Mediterranean delights available at West End’s Caravanserai!
-Their shish kebap chargrilled skewers served with quinoa cranberry tabouleh with tomato and pomegranate salsa always steals the show.
+Fill your table with all the meze in the world, but make sure to leave room for turkish delight later!

 Have a quail of a time at this long-term Wickham street favourite, chock-a-block filled with great finds such as the deep-fried quail seasoned with good ol’ salt and pepper.
 Enjoy!